avive/karmacoin-docs/src/pages/flutter_dev.md

 We are looking for a great Flutter developer to join the founding team and work on the open source Karma Coin cross-platform App.
 This is a remote part-time or full-time contracting position.
 Compensation in USD or in Crypto and is based on skills, experience, performance, and time commitment to the project.

 ## Requirements
-1. Great Flutter dev skills.
+1. Great Dart and Flutter dev skills.
 2. Hands-on experience building a non-trivial Flutter app with reviewable idiomatic Flutter source code.
 3. Ability to build a professional looking platform-optimized UXs using Material and Cupertino widgets.
 4. Good speaking and writing English communications skills.